OXFORDSHIRE ROCKS | MARLSTONE ROCK FORMATION

 Known locally to masons, builders and the general public as Hornton Stone or Banbury Ironstone, It weathers to a distinctive, golden-orange to brown colour but can appear bluish-green when freshly cut or unweathered.

-This building stone can be, depending where it was quarried, be both a 'freestone' (a masons term for a fine-grained, relatively soft stone that can be cut in many directions) and a 'rubble' stone or 'rag' stone' (fragments of stone that can be laid as uncoursed work).
+This building stone is a 'rubble' stone or 'rag' stone' (fragments of stone that can be laid as uncoursed work).

 The stone is susceptible to weathering and spalling, and in places it has been replaced with alternative materials.